ksyeung/DetLabs/ClickOnceBlobber/README.md

     TargetProcessCurrentDirectory
 ```

-These detections have many gaps when you look at other uses of ClickOnce in the wild:
+Aside from the first detection, I'm not so sure about the quality of these queries overall.
+ClickOnce applications appear difficult to secure.
+There are even more gaps when you look at other uses of ClickOnce in the wild:

 - The `OneClik` exercise by Trellix hides their C2 behind CloudFront, API Gateway, and lambda.
 - SloppyLemming uses more than 100 Cloudflare Workers domains and the BurrowShell traffic is disguised as Windows Update comms.
 - The Acronis research identifies use of ClickOnce runners that connect directly to a ScreenConnect server to fetch components.

-I leave further detection engineering for those campaigns as an exercise for the reader.
+I leave further detection engineering as an exercise for the reader.
+I welcome pull requests if you'd like to submit something for inclusion.
 There are many references below if you're interested in more research on ClickOnce abuse.

 ---